 Low level protection: when setting OB\SPC byte and its complement value to any value except 0x5AA5 or 0x33CC, low level protection performed.
 The main flash, OTP, data flash can only be accessed by user code.
-In debug mode, all operations to main flash, OTP, data flash is forbidden.
-If a read operation is executed to main flash in debug mode, a bus error will be generated.
-If a program / erase / check blank operation is executed to main flash, OTP, data flash in debug mode, the WPERR bit in FMC\STATx register will be set.
-At low level protection, option bytes 0 block is accessible by debug mode.
+In debug mode, or boot from boot loader mode, all operations to main flash, OTP, data flash is forbidden.
+If a read operation is executed to main flash in debug mode or boot from boot loader mode, a bus error will be generated.
+If a program / erase / check blank operation is executed to main flash, OTP, data flash in debug mode or boot from bootloader mode, the WPERR bit in FMC\STATx register will be set.
+At low level protection, option bytes 0 block are accessible by all operations.
 If program back to no protection level by setting OB\SPC byte and its complement value to 0x5AA5, a mass erase for main flash will be performed.

 High level protection: when set OB\SPC byte and its complement value to 0x33CC, high level protection performed.
-When this level is programmed, debug mode is disabled.
+When this level is programmed in debug mode or boot from bootloader mode is disabled.
 The main flash block is accessible by all operations from user code.
 The option byte cannot be erased, and the OB\SPC byte and its complement value cannot be reprogrammed.
 So, if high level protection is programmed, it cannot move back to protection level low or no protection level.